breakin/snestistics-homepage-staging/docs/tutorial-re2.md

 title: Tutorial 7 • Digging for Strings
 layout: default
 ---
 In the [last post](tutorial-re1) we used a combination of emulator debugging and snestistics disassembly to track down and understand the function responsible for putting new characters into the tile map.
-It turned out that it was a "system" function that is called each vertical blanking interval, and that "user" code elsewhere in the program feeds it at the fixed RAM location `$0100`.
-Let's put a WRITE breakpoint there during the text writer!
+It turned out that it was a "system" function that is called each vertical blanking interval, and that "user" code elsewhere in the program must be feeding it data at the fixed RAM location `$0100`.
+Let's put a write breakpoint there and run the text writer!

 ```
 Breakpoint 1 hit (1)
 808aa6 sta $0100,x   [9d0100] A:0002 X:0000 Y:0006 S:1bc5 D:0900 DB:9d nvmxdIzc V:248 H: 680 F:13
 ```

 That's promising.
-Let's continue running and see if more code writes at this location.
+Let's continue running and see if any other code writes to this location.

 ```
 Breakpoint 1 hit (2)
 808aa6 sta $0100,x   [9d0100] A:0002 X:0000 Y:0006 S:1bc5 D:0900 DB:9d nvmxdIzc V:248 H: 656 F:29
 ```

 Nope!
 Only the instruction at `808aa6` touches RAM location `$0100` during this screen, and is run only when a new character is plotted.
-Let's search for `808aa6` in our disassembly!
+Let's search for `808AA6` in our disassembly!

 ```
 Auto0015: